A Visionary Design for Mental Health in Correctional Settings - Correctional News

 By Kat Balster

 The design and construction of the Northwest Indiana Correctional Facility in Westville, Ind., represents an innovative approach to housing and supporting incarcerated people with mental health and addiction treatment needs.
 Spanning more than 1.4 million square feet, the facility will include 23 new buildings and accommodate 4,208 beds, with 242 beds specifically dedicated to mental health care.
 As part of a $1.2 billion reconstruction effort, the project reflects a major architectural and cultural shift toward trauma-informed care, dignity and therapeutic correctional design.
-The project team includes Elevatus Architecture, construction partners Garmong, Granger, and F.A.
+The project team includes Elevatus Architecture, owner’s representative M-H Group, construction partners Garmong, Granger, and F.A.
 Wilhelm, with Pauly Jail providing detention equipment and Accurate Controls overseeing security electronics.

 A Vision for Mental Health Awareness in Correctional Facilities